 How would you describe your time with Lucas Fettes?

-It’s been varied, challenging and interesting, I’ve really enjoyed it.
+“It has been varied, challenging and interesting, I have really enjoyed it.
 I have a lovely set of co-workers; my clients are great and keep me busy and the leadership team is really supportive.
-Fab place to work in my opinion!
+Fab place to work in my opinion! “

-What you enjoy about helping people with their finances?
+What do you enjoy about helping people with their finances?

-Its hugely satisfying to make a difference to someone’s life, by putting in place a financial plan, monitoring and evolving this over the years as things change, you get to help people in their journey and achieve their goals and ambitions.
+“It is hugely satisfying to make a difference to someone’s life, by putting in place a financial plan, monitoring and evolving this over the years as things change, you get to help people in their journey and achieve their goals and ambitions.”